hastearcade/haste-sdk/README.md

 **Always maintain the business logic and scoring logic server side for security reasons in your game.
 Do not keep score or make any important game state decisions on the client.**

 Upon hitting an end state for your game (i.e. the player gets hit by a bomb and dies) it is time to submit your score.
 To submit a score, you'll need the original play object.
 The play object can be maintained however you choose (memory, database, cache, etc).
 The score sdk method takes the current Play object, the Leaderboard the score is being submitted against, and the score.

+##### Errors

+The play endpoint has the potential to return errors from the Haste system.
+The potential errors are:

+1. The player must validate their email before playing the game.
+2. The player must connect a wallet before playing.
+3. The player does not have sufficient funds to play the game
+4. An error occurred while retrieving the wallets spendable balance.

+Please ensure that you server handles these exceptions appropriately and displays a message to the user.

 ```typescript
 await haste.game.score(currentPlay, score);